gcamarena5/cis7project/README.md

 Solar Panel Route Graph Project

 The purpose of this project is to implement a graph in C++.
 It displays adjacencies, edges, routes, cheapest routes, paths, and shortest paths.
-The approach to implement a discrete structure (a graph) into C++ using functions and an emphasis on structs and classes.
+The approach to implement a discrete structure (a graph) into C++ is done by using functions and an emphasis on structs and classes.
 The graph is created by the developer inputting edges and creating a graph object.
-Routes. paths, and edges are also input by the developer.
+Routes, paths, and edges are also input by the developer.
 The results are displayed in the console.

 This program was created by Gregorio Camarena.